pivotal/docs-tap/aws-resources.hbs.md

 Creating the control plane and node group can take anywhere from 30-60 minutes.

->**Note** This step is optional if you already have an existing EKS Cluster of at least v1.23 with OpenID Connect (OIDC) authentication enabled.
-To enable the OIDC provider, see this [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html).
+>**Note** This step is optional if you already have an existing EKS Cluster v1.23 or later with OpenID Connect (OIDC) authentication enabled.
+For more information about how to enable the OIDC provider, see [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html).

-## <a id='Install EBS CSI Driver'></a>Install EBS CSI Driver
+## <a id='install-ebs-csi'></a>Install EBS CSI driver

-Starting with EKS 1.23, the EBS CSI driver is no longer installed by default, which is required for the Tanzu Application Platform.
-Ensure it is installed using the [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/managing-ebs-csi.html).
+As a requirement for Tanzu Application Platform, EBS CSI driver is no longer installed by default starting from EKS 1.23.
+For more information about how to install EBS CSI driver, see [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/managing-ebs-csi.html).

 ## <a id='create-container-repos'></a>Create the container repositories